Do you have any simple tools for understanding hard and soft iron correction for magnetometers?

 For simplicity, let's start with describing the process of developing correction factors for a two-axis system.

 The two axes will be labeled as "X" and "Y." The goal of this process will be to determine the correction factors that are associated with the following equation:

 In this relationship, S11 and S22 correct for the scale errors associated with the soft-iron errors.
 When zero errors exist, they will be equal to 1.
 The S12 and S21 provide correction for the "skew angle" that is associated with the soft-iron errors.
 When zero errors exist, they will be equal to 0.

 The Hx and Hy factors represent the hard-iron errors and will be equal to zero, when no hard-iron influences are present.

-Download the attached Excel file, "magn_sweeps.xls," to follow along with the explanation of developing the correction factors, using simulated data.
+Download the attached Excel file, 488-MagnSweeps-w-RegisterCalc.xlsx to follow along with the explanation of developing the correction factors, using simulated data.
+This file contains two sheets: 2-Dimensional Model and Register_Worksheet.
+The 2-Dimensional Model contains the error entry, simulation and correction factor calculations.
+The sheet contains an automated process for converting them into the hexadecimal codes for the relevant registers in the ADIS16480 or ADIS16488.
 Note that this file can support the use of real data, assuming that the data represents the same 10 degrees increments during the rotation.
 Here is a step by step description of this file: